ribtoks/code-jamming/_posts/2016-06-05-implementing-spellchecking-in-desktop-application-in-c.md

     m_Hunspell = NULL;
 }</code></pre>

 In this code except of instantiating Hunspell class we also get right Codec to query the dictionary.
-Now you can use API&#8217;s of <code class="language-clike">Hunspell</code> class to access spellchecking API.
-To get real AFF and DIC files, you can check out a number of open source projects which use spellchecking and hunspell &#8211; e.g. OpenOffice.
+Now you can use API's of <code class="language-clike">Hunspell</code> class to access spellchecking API.
+To get real AFF and DIC files, you can check out a number of open source projects which use spellchecking and hunspell - e.g. OpenOffice.

 The most common operation is, of course, to check if particular word is spelled OK or not: